daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ```

 #### 2.2.8 Transmission of the result of a request from Thing+
-A hardware should be report the result of a request from Thing+ Platform. the request can be the command for an actuator, the configuration request.
+Hardware should be able to report the result of a request from the Thing+ Platform. the request can be the command for an actuator or a configuration request.

 > Transmit the result of a request from Thing+ - Success Case